Charlie McCann’s Tips

-Charlie heads to Tipperary on Tuesday for his Nap
+Charlie heads to Aintree on Saturday for his best bet

 Enjoy daily tips and his Nap of the Day from our resident expert, Charlie McCann.